tomekrychtyk/ad-performance-dashboard/README.md

 ## Running the app locally

-To run all you need to do is fire this command `npm run start`
+To run all you need to do is fire this command `npm run dev`

 ## Unit testing